nexadomain/oc-ashvira-admin/INSTALL.md

 Click **Refresh** button at right-top area.
 This will rebuild the cache and *Disable the directory* extension will start working.

 #### Hurray!!!
-New Theme successfully installed at your Opencart Website.
+New Theme successfully installed and activated at your Opencart Website.

 *This project is still in development mode.
 We will more bring more feature with upcoming upgrades.*